 We are an independent energy company engaged in the acquisition, exploration, development and production of oil and natural gas in the United States.
-Our assets are concentrated in the Haynesville and Bossier shale located in North Louisiana and East Texas, a premier natural gas basin with superior economics due to geographic proximity to Gulf Coast natural gas markets.
-Approximately 95% of our December 31, 2020 proved reserves are located in the Haynesville and Bossier shale region.
-We own interests in 2,864 producing oil and natural gas wells (1,453.7 net) and we operate 1,480 of these wells.
-We intend to maintain an operating plan in 2021 targeting debt reduction and generation of free cash flow.
+Our assets are concentrated in the Haynesville and Bossier shale located in North Louisiana and East Texas, a premier natural gas basin with superior economics due to the geographic proximity to Gulf Coast natural gas markets.
+We own interests in 2,557 producing oil and natural gas wells (1,459.6 net) and we operate 1,575 of these wells.
+We intend to maintain an operating plan in 2022 targeting additional debt reduction and generation of free cash flow.